Swyter/poptools/README.md

 ## Glossary
 * `BIG`: Big file subsystem; files with the `.bf` extension that store most game assets.
 Each file stored in the container has a unique numeric 'key' that the game uses to retrieve it.
 * `LOA`: Loading subsystem, to retrieve BF archive data from the FAT descriptor.
+This code reads generic data types and does endian-swapping as needed (the data is generally stored in little-endian everywhere, but the GameCube needs it in big-endian, so it has routines for flipping the bytes).
 * `GAO`: Game object, they retain their names once exported.
 * `MDF`: Modified vertex data at runtime, an effect like the wavy water displacement, wind, look-at rotator or folliage-moved-by-player that can be applied each frame to a mesh instance to transform it.
 # Fun facts